ramp-eu/JS2SF/docs/getting-started.md

 In the examples above you can see the variables of the robot which are stored on the Orion Context Broker.
 When using the function  UpdateRobotInfo() you can update the values of the items on the OCB.
 In the grafana dashboard you can find back the values you have put in the OCB.

 ###  Stop the Orion Context Broker

+Following commands are available to stop the Context Broker.
+They have to be executed in the cygwin window which is used to launch the Context Broker.

 To stop the containers (data will be preserved) use :

 ```
 ./services stop
 ```